rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the banks chose credit cards as their solution.
 In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].

-The adoption of credit cards as the predominant method of online payment lead to a steep rise in credit card fraud [@CreditFraud].
-Along with theft of social security numbers, theft of credit card numbers is the predominant form of identify theft.
+The adoption of credit cards as the predominant method of online payment subsequently lead to a steep rise in credit card fraud.
+After with theft of social security numbers, theft of credit card numbers is the predominant form of identify theft [@CreditFraud].
 While we leave the issue of a digital identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.

 Over the years, alternative payment systems have been developed in response to the lack of good payment solutions.
 Direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the feature gap left by credit cards.
-However, while these services do increase innovation in payments, they dont solve the underlying issue.
+However, while these services do increase innovation in payment solutions, they don't solve the underlying issue.

-Essentially, the market is generating solutions to adjust for the lack of innovation.
-However, without a deeper paradigm shift this development has 2 outcomes.
+While the market is generating solutions to adjust for the lack of innovation, without a deeper paradigm shift the growth in the number of payment options will have one of two outcomes.
 Either the world of payments converges into a few large payment providers, basically reverting us back to an oligopoly.
-Or the payment systems in the world stay segmented, leading to increasing complexity for users and merchants in supporting these,  while creating large overhead in the financial system.
+Or the payment systems stay segmented, leading to increasing complexity for users and merchants in supporting these, while creating large overhead in the financial system.

-The paradigm shift that is needed in the industry is one of integration.
-Payment solutions have to integrate with traditional banks in order to allow users to pay from their accounts, or users have to create a seperate payment account with the service and transfer money over.
-This trend is being pushed by european initiatives like PSD and PSD2.
-But because of the lack of standardisation in the industry, integration of payment providers has to be done for every bank individually.
+The fundamental paradigm shift that is needed in the industry is one of integration.
+Payment solutions must be able to integrate with traditional banks in order to allow users to pay from their accounts, or users have to create a separate payment account with the service and transfer money over.
+This trend is being pushed by European initiatives like PSD2.
+But because of the lack of standardisation in the industry, integration of payment providers has to be implemented for every bank individually.
 When this integration is lacking, users are stuck with their financial services segmented among multiple payment providers and bank accounts.
-An issue that is worsened when wanting to make cross border payments.
-It is evident that current payment solutions don't solve the underlying problem: the tight coupling between a user and their banking/payment provider.
+An issue that is worsened with cross border payments.
+It is evident that current payment solutions are inadequate to solve the underlying problem: the tight coupling between a user and their banking/payment provider.

 The problem of decoupling users from their banks has been approached from many different angles.
 Perhaps the most famous solution in recent years is Bitcoin